-Researcher and lecturer with degrees in Art History, Mediaeval Studies and English Literature.
+Researcher and lecturer with degrees in Art History, Medieval Studies and English Literature.
 She is an expert on the Middle Ages, Netherlandish and Dutch art, with a special interest in portraiture, death and commemoration.
-She has taught at the universities of Leicester, Manchester and St Andrews, and regularly lectures at Cambridge.
-She is a former editor of the journal Church Monuments and has published widely, including edited volumes on fourteenth-century sculpture and on the late-mediaeval Dance of Death.
+She has taught at the universities of Leicester, Manchester and St Andrews, and regularly lectures at Cambridge and the Royal Academy.
+She is co-editor of the journal Church Monuments and has published widely, including edited volumes on fourteenth-century sculpture and on the late-medieval Dance of Death.

 Price – per person

-Rail travel (first class, standard premier) on Eurostar; private coach travel for transfers and excursions; hotel accommodation as described below; breakfasts and three dinners with wine, water and coffee; light meals and drinks on the Eurostar; all admissions; all tips; the services of the lecturer and tour manager.
+Rail travel (Standard Premier) on Eurostar; private coach travel for transfers and excursions; hotel accommodation as described below; breakfasts and three dinners with wine, water and coffee; light meals and drinks on the Eurostar; all admissions; all tips; the services of the lecturer and tour manager.

 Hotel NH Gent Belfort: a comfortable 4-star hotel, excellently located beside the town hall.
 Single rooms are doubles for sole use.